 In most attorney-client agreements in personal injury cases, the attorney works on a "contingency" basis, meaning the client pays nothing unless there is a settlement or court judgment in the client's favor.
 Then, the attorney takes an agreed-upon percentage of the settlement or judgment, as a fee for services.

 Depending on the amount of money at stake and complexity of the legal issues in your case -- and also depending on how much of a fight the other side is willing to put up -- it might just be worth it to have an attorney fight the fight for you.

-As you've most likely heard, the vast majority of personal injury cases reach a settlement before trial, and many are resolved before a lawsuit is even filed.
+As you've most likely heard, the vast majority of personal injury cases reach a settlement before trial, and many are resolved before a civil lawsuit is even filed.

 There are ways to recover compensation for an injury without running to court and filing a lawsuit.
 Again, where insurance coverage in place, you can file a "third party claim" against the at-fault person's insurance carrier.
 You'd start by getting the name of the other person's insurance carrier and his or her policy number.
-Then, send the company a notice of claim that includes their insured's information, your information, the date of the accident, and a notification that you were injured and intend to pursue a claim.
+Then, send the company a notice of claim that includes their insured's information, your information, the date of the accident, and a notification letter in which you declare that you were injured and intend to pursue a claim.
 Don't get into specifics at this point.
 That will come later, in settlement negotiations and in correspondence such as the demand letter.

 Of course, if your insurance claim stalls or settlement negotiations break down, you can always get the personal injury lawsuit process started by filing your complaint in the local branch of your state's civil court.
 One key law to keep in mind is the personal injury statute of limitations in your state.
 This law sets a limit on the amount of time you have to file a lawsuit after your injury, so it's crucial to understand and abide by it.